 These Vegan Peppermint S-Creams taste just like a Fry’s Chocolate Cream Bar.

-Happily for most plant-based and vegan consumers everywhere, Fry’s Chocolate Cream Bars happen to be ‘accidentally’ vegan!
+Happily for most vegan consumers everywhere, Fry’s Chocolate Cream Bars happen to be ‘accidentally’ vegan!

 Aqua Faber replaces egg white!

 Aqua-Faber is the water that is drained out of an ordinary tin of chickpeas.
 Its magic stuff.

 Somehow the water that chickpeas is cooked in seems to leak natural, all plant-based components into the cooking water, and this unique combination creates a liquid that amazingly can replace egg whites in a variety of dishes.